-PATH DESCRIPTION PROBABILITY Erosion of Animal Spirits Global Recession 15% Sustained Stagflation If a recession occurs with persistent inflation, we risk sustained stagflation and a more severe bear market. <5% U.S. Fiscal Trajectory and Debt Mismanagement status could trigger an economic depression and severe bear market.
-Constitutional Unrest Conflicts within the government, or even civil unrest, amplifies uncertainty and could disrupt the U.S. economy and markets. <1%
+PATH DESCRIPTION PROBABILITY Erosion of Animal Spirits Erratic policy shifts or poor communication about government policy can trigger an equity market correction or bear market.
+15% Global Recession Positive U.S. economic forecasts may be undermined by foreign policy shifts, risking a global recession and bear market.
+15% Sustained Stagflation If a recession occurs with persistent inflation, we risk sustained stagflation and a more severe bear market. <5% U.S. Fiscal Trajectory and Debt Mismanagement Eroding investor confidence and the U.S. dollar losing its reserve status could trigger an economic depression and severe bear market. <3% Constitutional Unrest Conflicts within the government, or even civil unrest, amplifies uncertainty and could disrupt the U.S. economy and markets. <1%

-Sight Lines: Putting Bear Case Scenarios in Focus: Investment Ideas for Times of Trouble
+Sight | Lines: Putting Bear Case Scenarios in Focus: Investment Ideas for Times of Trouble